AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

   - Overview
     - The `FitnessMotivator` class manages fitness related operations.
   - Attributes:
+    - `DATA_FILE_PATH`: A string that represents the path to the save file for the fitness motivator (Omitted from Class Diagram)
-    - `FILE_PATH`: A string that represents the path to the save file for the fitness motivator (Omitted from Class Diagram)
+    - `GOALS_FILE_PATH`: A string that represents the path to the save file for the fitness motivator (Omitted from Class Diagram)
     - `REQUIRED_NUM_OF_PARAMETERS`: The number of parameters needed for the `add` command.
 (Omitted from Class Diagram)
     - `allExercise`: An instance of `ExerciseList`.
+    - `dailyGoals`: An instance of `ExerciseGoalList`.
   - Methods:
-    - `getExercises()`: Prints 5 random exercises, where each exercise belongs to a different `ExerciseType`.
+    - `fiveRandomExercises()`: Generates five random integers within the index of each `ExerciseType`, then returns an array of exercises, where each exercise belongs to a different `ExerciseType`.
+    - `getExercises()`: Uses `fiveRandomExercises()`, then prints the exercises generated.
     - `getTypeExercises(ExerciseType type)`: Prints all the exercises belonging to the queried `ExerciseType`.
     - `addExercises(String[] commandArgs)`: Add the user-specified exercise into `allExercises`.
+    - `deleteExercises(String[] commandArgs)`: Delete the user-specified exercise by using its `ExerciseType` and index to remove it from the list.
+    - `newGoals()`: Uses `fiveRandomExercises()`, then converts them to `ExerciseGoal` objects and adds them to the dailyGoals list.
+    - `goalStatus()`: If the list of goals is not empty, it prints out all the currently set `ExerciseGoal` and its status, otherwise it shows a message that says there are no goals.
+    - `toggleGoal(int index)`: Toggles the status of the user-specified `ExerciseGoal` based on its index.
+    - `printHelp()`: Prints out a list of commands and briefly describes what each command does.
   - Dependencies:
     - Ui: Utilised for user interface interactions.
     - Enum ExerciseType: Utilised to allow only specified types of exercises.
+    - UiMessageConstants: A class with static string constants, where each string stores a different message for printing.
   - UML Notes:
-    - `FitnessMotivator` class only contains one `ExerciseList`.
+    - `FitnessMotivator` class only contains one `ExerciseList`, and one `ExerciseGoalList`.
 - `ExerciseList` Class
   - Overview:
     - The `ExerciseList` class directly manipulates the list of `Exercises`, and provides methods to do so.
   - Attributes:
     - `allExercises`: A private instance of an `ArrayList` of `Exercises`.
-    - `originalListForArms`: A private constant array of Strings used to initialise the program with arm `Exercise`.
-(Omitted from Class Diagram)
-    - `originalListForChest`: A private constant array of Strings used to initialise the program with chest `Exercise`.
-(Omitted from Class Diagram)
-    - `originalListForAbs`: A private constant array of Strings used to initialise the program with abs `Exercise`.
-(Omitted from Class Diagram)
-    - `originalListForBack`: A private constant array of Strings used to initialise the program with back `Exercise`.
-(Omitted from Class Diagram)
-    - `originalListForLegs`: A private constant array of Strings used to initialise the program with legs `Exercise`.
-(Omitted from Class Diagram)
   - Methods:
     - `ExerciseList()`: A public constructor method, it checks if a local save file exists.
 If it does not, it creates a new file and initialises it with data, otherwise it will simply load the file.
     - `initialiseSingleList(String[] list, ExerciseType type)`: A private helper method used to read an array of strings and convert it into exercises to be added into the list.
 (Omitted from Class Diagram)
     - `initialiseData()`: A private helper method used to initialise all 5 list by calling `initialiseSingleList` five times.
 (Omitted from Class Diagram)
     - `parseData(ArrayList<String> data)`: A private helper method used to further process the `ArrayList` of strings read by the Storage class.
 (Omitted from Class Diagram)
     - `add(Exercise exercise)`: A public helper method used to add an `Exercise` object into `allExercises`.
+    - `get(ExerciseType type, int index)`: A public helper method used to query for an `Exercise` Object that matches the n-th `Exercise` with the matching `ExerciseType`, where n = index.
     - `getType(ExerciseType type)`: A public helper method used to query for all of the `Exercise` objects that match the `ExerciseType`.
     - `size(ExerciseType type)`: A public helper method that returns the total number of `Exercise` objects that match the `ExerciseType`.
     - `newExercise(String[] parameters)`: A public helper method that creates an `Exercise` Object from an array of strings.
     - `findExercise(ExerciseType type, String nameQuery)`: A public helper method that searches for an `Exercise` object within `allExercises` using `ExerciseType` and a string which represents the name being searched.
+    - `remove(Exercise exercise)`: A public helper method that removes a specified `Exercise` Object from `ExerciseList`.
   - Dependencies:
       - Storage: Utilised for persistent memory storage.
       - Enum ExerciseType: Utilised to allow only specified types of exercises.
+      - ExerciseBank: Utilised for storage of initialisation data.
   - UML Notes:
     - `ExerciseList` contains at least 25 instances of `Exercise`.
     - When `FitnessMotivator` is destroyed, the `ExerciseList` instance is destroyed, reflecting a "whole-part" relationship.
+    - `ExerciseList` is a parent class to `ExerciseGoalList`.
 - `Exercise` Class
   - Overview:
     - The `Exercise` class stores the basic data of each exercise, such as its name, its type and the number of sets and reps to do.